 Sudeep Has The Sweetest Message For Daughters Day!
 Asks Fans To Share Their Favorite Pics

 Tomorrow (September 22) is celebrated as Daughters Day across the globe.
 Kannada actor Sudeep, who considers his daughter to be his world, took to Twitter to share the sweetest message on the special occasion.
 Despite the Pailwaan piracy mayhem, Kiccha took time off to embrace the love and relationship, parents share with their daughters.
-He even asked his fans to share the favorite pictures of their daughter under his post.
+He even asked his fans to share the favorite pictures of their daughters under his post.

 He wrote, "Daughters day coming up...
 So to all the cuties of their daddies n mommies,,, a very Happy day.
 Post ur fav pics of ur daughters,,, n make their day beautiful." - (sic) Fans responded to the actor's tweet by sharing pictures with their beloved daughters.